This post may contain affiliate links. For more information, please read the full disclosure policy here.

-Seattle, in America’s Pacific Northwest region, is predominantly known for its markets, musicians, and mountain scenery.
+Seattle is predominantly known for its markets, musicians and mountain scenery.
 But it can also be renowned for the many free things for tourists to do in the city.
-All visitors need to do is book a Seattle hotel downtown, like Motif Seattle, because from there they can easily access the best freebies the city has to offer.
+All visitors need to do is book a hotel downtown, like Motif Seattle, for easy access to these free things to do in Seattle.

-Pike Place Market is probably one of the most famous markets in the United States.
-It’s free and constantly buzzing with people purchasing local food, jewellery, art, and other handcrafts.
-Devour the free samples, descend the stairs to the Seattle waterfront, and visit Gum Alley.
-Yes, its walls are covered in gum.
+Pike Place Market is one of the most famous markets in the United States.
+It’s free and constantly buzzing with people purchasing local food, jewellery, art and other handicrafts.
+Devour the free samples, descend the stairs to the Seattle waterfront and visit Gum Alley.

 A visit to Seattle isn’t complete without seeing the Space Needle at the Seattle Centre.
 The Centre was first built for the World’s Fair in 1962 and the park includes 74 acres of fun for the whole family.
 Although it costs to enter most buildings within the Seattle Centre, visitors can spend time wandering the grounds for free.
 Take photos of the Space Needle up close, play in the International Fountain and enjoy the outdoor exhibits.
 The Centre also hosts many free festivals annually.

 Being on the West Coast of America, the sun sets over the water in Seattle.
-This definitely equals the best sunsets.
+This definitely equals the best sunsets, in my opinion.
 Visit the Olympic Sculpture Park for uninterrupted views of Puget Sound and admire the interesting structures.
 Seattle’s waterfront also offers excellent vistas for capturing a sunset photo.
-Sit near the Great Wheel to capture a unique sunset photo of the glowing ferris wheel backdropped by the glowing, descending sun.
+Sit near the Great Wheel to capture a unique sunset photo of the glowing Ferris wheel backdropped by the descending sun.

-Kerry Park is situated on the south slope of Queen Anne Hill and is the place to visit for Seattle skyline views.
-From the 1.26 acre park, people can see downtown Seattle, the West Seattle peninsula, the islands in Puget Sound, Elliott Bay, and domineering Mount Rainier.
+On the south slope of Queen Anne Hill, Kerry Park is the best place to visit for Seattle skyline views.
+From the 1.26 acre park, people can see downtown Seattle, the West Seattle peninsula, the islands in Puget Sound, Elliott Bay and domineering Mount Rainier.

 There are so many free things to do in Seattle – from the markets to the waterfront to the tours.
-This means there is no excuse not to visit the Washington State city today.
+This means there’s no excuse not to visit the Washington State city today.
 For more Seattle goodness, check out my budget travel guide.